A House in Multiple Occupation (HMO) is a building, or part of a building, that:

 All HMOs must be free from Category 1 Hazards as assessed under the Housing Health and Safety Rating System (HHSRS).

 There are additional requirements covering adequate fire precautions, means of escape in case of fire and appropriate standards of management and amenities.
 Please see the Space and Amenity Standard detailed below:

 Properties must be licensed by us if the property is let to five or more persons who form two or more households.

 It is an offence to operate a licensable HMO without a licence.
 You cannot legally collect any rent on the property and you may be prosecuted.
 You may also have to repay any rent received over the previous 12 month period.

-The HMO Licence fee is £350.00.
-The licence requires renewal every five years.
+The HMO Licence fee is £372.00.
+The licence needs to be renewed every five years.

 To obtain a licence, we must be satisfied that:

 You can pay and apply for a licence or change an existing licence online on GOV.UK:

 From 1 October 2018, the scope of mandatory HMO licensing has been extended to cover certain HMOs, including flats occupied by five or more persons in two or more households, regardless of the number of storeys.